ghoomfrog/silili/vocabulary.md

 # Vocabulary

-To search a word or definition, press Ctrl+F and type it.
+To search a word or definition, press Ctrl+F, type it then press Enter.

 ## Pronouns